Volta Inc. (VLTA) Shares Up Despite Recent Market Volatility

 ROTH Capital gave a rating of “Neutral” to VLTA, setting the target price at $2.50 in the report published on August 09th of the previous year.

-Volatility was left at 0.84%, however, over the last 30 days, the volatility rate increased by 0.72%, as shares sank -0.01% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +50.05% upper at present.
+Volatility was left at 0.87%, however, over the last 30 days, the volatility rate increased by 0.86%, as shares surge +0.82% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +18.15% upper at present.

 Stock Fundamentals for VLTA